ICT4LT

 A friend has asked you to recommend a place they can stay in France.
 Try and find a gite that would be suitable for him/her and recommend some attractions in the local area: http://www.gites-de-france.com

-There are several websites on the Internet that provide instant automatic translations:
+The leading translation tool on the Web is Google Translate, and there are several other websites on the Internet that provide automatic translations:

-Machine translators do not, however, produce the most accurate results: see Section 3, Module 3.5.
+Machine translators do not, however, produce the most accurate results.
 This can, however, be used to the student's advantage.
 Ask your students why the translation package has made certain mistakes: e.g. Has it perceived a noun as a verb?
 As the students work with the translation and the original to find the errors they can attempt to generate a better version.
 This activity can be usefully be done in class or working with a partner.
+See Section 3, Module 3.5, headed Machine translation.

 Audio is delivered via the Web mainly in two different ways: